-Forthcoming BBC 2 programme Britain's Hardest Grafter looks set to be a grotesque circus of poverty, in which 25 British workers – a mix of the unemployed, the under-employed and those earning the minimum wage – "will be put to the test in a series of challenges and tasks," according to a release put out seeking contestants.
+Forthcoming BBC 2 program Britain's Hardest Grafter looks set to be a grotesque circus of poverty, in which 25 British workers—a mix of the unemployed, the under-employed, and those earning the minimum wage—"will be put to the test in a series of challenges and tasks," according to a release put out seeking contestants.
 "At the end of each episode, those who have produced the least will be eliminated and by the end of the process, just one worker will remain.
-The winner will receive in the region of £15,000, which is a year's living wage (outside of London)."
+The winner will receive in the region of £15,000 [$23,000], which is a year's living wage (outside of London)."

 Unsurprisingly, people are quite upset about this.
-The careers website Graduate Fog, which first reported the story after production company Twenty Twenty contacted them to advertise for participants, pointed out that it "feels distinctly Hunger Games", referring to the Jennifer Lawrence film about a game show in which people are forced to fight to the death.
+The careers website Graduate Fog, which first reported the story after production company Twenty Twenty contacted them to advertise for participants, pointed out that it "feels distinctly Hunger Games."
 Jezebel said, "No, this isn't the plot of a Black Mirror episode."
 From atop their moral perch, the Mail Online wondered if this was "a new low for the BBC?"
-Already, one of those on change.org is out there, decrying a "tasteless and deeply damaging concept".
+Already, one of those petitions on change.org is out there, decrying a "tasteless and deeply damaging concept."

-It all feels very familiar, putting me in mind of the outrage over Benefits Street and every Twitter storm about a female beauty product with dickhead advertising that has noisily banged away in the last few years.
+It all feels very familiar, bringing to mind the outrage over Benefits Street and every Twitter storm about a female beauty product with idiotic advertising that has erupted over the last few years.

 If anything, Britain's Hardest Grafter is a sugared pill with a title that could have come from a government press release.
-A Twenty Twenty representative told Graduate Fog, "All contributors will receive compensation for their time as part of filming for the show (it will be filmed across two weeks) – we're still working out the specifics but obviously it will not be below the national minimum wage."
+A Twenty Twenty representative told Graduate Fog, "All contributors will receive compensation for their time as part of filming for the show (it will be filmed across two weeks)—we're still working out the specifics but obviously it will not be below the national minimum wage."
 That's a better deal than a lot of people get.
 For precarious workers and unpaid interns, there's nothing "obvious" about getting the minimum wage for a solid two weeks.
-The same goes for the young people who will soon be forced to work 30 hours in order to claim their £57.35 youth allowance – making £1.91 for every hour of work.
+The same goes for the young people who will soon be forced to work 30 hours in order to claim their £57.35 [$88.00] youth allowance —making £1.91 [$3] for every hour of work.

-There is sometimes merit in being loudly appalled at the state of the world – there was some collective strength on display when women got together to say it wasn't some advertiser's business whether or not their torsos were "beach body ready".
-But in this case, and so many others, it's hard to feel that a lot of this mewling isn't anything but another form of entertainment in itself – a kind of outrage porn to slot in neatly with the poverty porn, a kind of depressing porn sandwich.
-Ultimately, most of the griping will be as useful as wanking.
-In a few months, the appetite for outrage will have grown and it will be sated once more when another shitty programme gets commissioned by some producers looking for publicity.
+There is sometimes merit in being loudly appalled at the state of the world—there was some collective strength on display when women got together to say it wasn't some advertiser's business whether or not their torsos were "beach body ready."
+But in this case, and so many others, it's hard to feel that a lot of this mewling isn't anything but another form of entertainment in itself—a kind of outrage porn to slot in neatly with the poverty porn, a kind of depressing porn sandwich.
+Ultimately, most of the griping will be useless.
+In a few months, the appetite for outrage will have grown and it will be sated once more when another shitty program gets commissioned by some producers looking for publicity.

 Outrage is easy.
 The hard bit is blocking the sewer from which fetid poverty porn emanates.
 Unfortunately, that means changing society, which is much more difficult than pointing at things and saying that they are bad in return for clicks.